tylernix/finch-docs-v2/README.md

 ## Customizing

-You can start editing this template by modifying the files in the `/src` folder.
-The site will auto-update as you edit these files.
+You can start editing documents by modifying the files in the `/src/docs` folder.
+The site will auto-update locally as you edit these files.

+### Creating a new document

+1. Create a new .md file in the `src/pages/docs` folder
+1. Update the navigation object in `src/components/Layout.jsx` with a link.

+### Markdoc

 Markdoc is a [Markdown-based](https://www.markdownguide.org/getting-started/) document format and a framework for content publishing.
 Markdoc adds a few extensions to the markdown syntax to enable a powerful way to extend the documentation with custom components.
 [Tags](https://markdoc.dev/docs/tags) are the main way of adding custom componets to a Markdoc document.

 Markdoc comes with a few [built-in tags](https://markdoc.dev/docs/tags#built-in-tags), but Finch has created a few custom-defined tags.
 You can view them back going to `/markdoc/tags.js`.
 Once a tag has been defined (even using a custom React component), you can embed the tag in a regular markdown file by enclosing the tag with `{%` and `%}`.

+### Custom Finch tags

 Our custom tags are listed below: